 We are the global leader in evidence-based assessment technology for the fair and accurate assessment of cognitively at-risk drivers.
-We protect safe drivers from misidentification, based solely on their medical condition, and accurately identify unsafe drivers to protect them, their families and other road users.More
+We protect safe drivers from misidentification, based solely on their medical condition or age, and accurately identify unsafe drivers to protect them, their families and other road users.More

 What We Do

 Through award-winning university research, we've developed the DCAT - The DriveABLE Cognitive Assessment Tool; It's the only cognitive assessment shown to be highly predictive of actual on-road performance.
 We've also developed DORE - The DriveABLE On-Road Evaluation; the first behind the wheel assessment that tests drivers on their cognitive ability alone.More

 WHAT PEOPLE ARE SAYING ABOUT DRIVEABLE

 "Your group did an assessment of my father’s driving ability several years ago.
 Not only did it provide accurate information for my father’s doctor, it also let his family know that he really should not be behind the wheel.
 We were aware of his inability but could not convince him on our own."